null

 Final Thoughts

-No matter what event you're using your candles for, the wax type matters.
+Hopefully you're walking away from this feeling just a bit more informed.
+Remember, no matter what event you're using your candles for, the wax type matters.
 Beeswax gives you the longest, cleanest burn.
 Paraffin is consistent and affordable.
 Palm wax adds strength and visual texture.
 And when you see stearic or stearine on a label, just know they’re both used to help candles burn better and hold their shape!

 If you have any additional questions about wax types or our candles, please feel free to contact us.
 We'd love to have a conversation with you!